Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **Manage bookings page**

 A manage bookings page was implemented with validation checks on the user.
-This shows all of the users bookings bookings.
+This shows all of the users bookings.
 This will allow the user to view their upcoming bookings when needed.

-For restaurant staff users, all bookings will be available to display so that can can easily view numbers and future bookings.
+For restaurant staff users, all bookings will be available to display so that staff can easily view numbers and future bookings.

 ![Manage Bookings](docs/readme_images/manage-bookings.PNG)